Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Lagrangian immersions given by covering maps

-\begin{ex} The map $g_1:F\rightarrow F_1$ is given by a fold from top to the bottom and the horizontal map is a 1-Dehn twist.
-The green curve corresponds to the map
+\begin{ex} {The Lagrangian immersion $g=(g_1,g_2):F\rightarrow F_1\times F_2$ is indicated in the figure below, where $g_1$ is the left vertical map, and $g_2$ is given by composing $g_1$ with a 1-Dehn twist as in the top horizontal map near the bifold singular circles.
+The map $g_1:F\rightarrow F_1$ is given by a fold from top to the bottom, so $g_2$ is has the same fold singularity as $g_1$.
+The green curve as a map

-This map can be lifted to $F$.
-It is possible to use the green curves to break the topological discs with blue and red boundary into quilted discs, as in the figure below.
+in the following picture can be lifted to $F$ so it breaks the {bigon}s with blue and red boundary in the bottom level into {bigons of $(L_1\times L_2)\times_{F_1\times F_2}F$}, as in the figure below.}